Culture of California: Beach culture

-The state's proximity to the ocean influences many aspects of California culture and daily life.
-Surfing is a popular sport in California, where the famed spots of Trestles, Rincon, Mavericks, The Wedge, Malibu, and "Surf City, USA" reside.
-Some of the world's most renowned surf companies, including Hurley, Quiksilver, Volcom, O'Neill, Body Glove, RVCA are all headquartered in California.
-Older surfers such as Corky Carroll, Robert August, Hobie Alter as well as some of today's most renowned surfers, including Bobby Martinez, Dane Reynolds, Tom Curren, Taylor Knox, and Rob Machado are all from California.
-Many surfing magazines are also headquartered in California, including Surfing Magazine, Surfer (magazine), and Surfer's Journal.

 In the 1960s, surfing became immensely popular due to surf rock bands like the Beach Boys, surf films like Bruce Brown's The Endless Summer, and Hollywood blockbusters like Gidget.
 Due to this mainstream surf culture explosion, surfing soon embodied the ideal Californian lifestyle and became a teen sensation as well as a sport.
 Malibu, California was at the heart of surf culture not only because it is a world-class surf spot, but also due to its youthful "beach" atmosphere and warm weather.
 Young men began strutting around the beach in boardshorts and women wore more revealing bikini swim suits, which, along with the surfboard, became symbols of beach culture.
 The surf culture boom of the 1960s soon led to an enormous increase of surfers at beaches around the country and helped surfing develop into the sport it is today.

-Surfing (particularly in Southern California) has its own slang, which has coincided with Valspeak.
-Words like "tubular", "radical", and "gnarly" and the overuse of the word "like" are associated with both.
-In the late 1960s, Santa Cruz and Northern California developed their own slang like "groovy", "hella", and "tight".
-However, the majority of these terms have fallen out of use across the state.

 Northern–Southern California rivalry

 Although unified as a single state, northern California and southern California share a rivalry.
-"NorCal" or "SoCal" pride is a large part of many residents' culture.
+"NorCal" or "SoCal" pride is a part of many residents' culture.

-This has historically manifested through differences in regional dialect, as well as politics.
-Southern California has historically been more conservative in comparison to northern California.
-Northern California has been more liberal, to the point that the term "San Francisco values" has become a pejorative among conservatives in both state and national politics.
-An early example of this divide was the 1860 Presidential election, in which Southern Democrat John C. Breckinridge won in the southern counties, while the more populous San Francisco Bay Area carried the entire state for Abraham Lincoln.

 The rivalry also manifests itself in professional sports, such as rivalries between the following teams: